 Get a free check

-Look out for events – especially over the summer – where there could be free “Doctor Bike” checks.
-This is where a bike mechanic will do safety checks on your bike, and be able to advise on any specific issues you have.
-Sometimes they can repair the bike, depending on the severity of the problem, but may charge for any parts needed.
+Look out for events – especially over the summer – offering free “Doctor Bike” checks.
+This is where a bike mechanic will do safety checks on your bike, and advise you on any specific issues you have.
+Sometimes they can repair the bike, depending on the severity of the problem, but be prepared to pay for any parts needed.
 You can find this service at charity bike rides, the repair cafes, Sustainability events (such as Eco Fest) and the Old Town Festival – check out the events calendar at Swindon Travel Choices.

 Get a bike shop repair